DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: METHODOLOGY

 \subsubsection{Autoregressive Sub-Task Planning}

-After having the generated problem file and the sequence of sub-goals defined in PDDL, one can query an automated task planner to solve the sub-problems individually.
-Algorithm~\ref{alg:iter_plan} illustrates how the sub-problems are generated and solved autoregressively.

-The algorithm takes the automated task planner $\Pi$ and the previously generated domain file $d$, problem file $p_0$, and the sequence of PDDL sub-goals $G_{PDDL}$ as inputs.
-The initial state $s_{1, PDDL}$ of the first sub-problem $p_1$ is identical to the initial state $s_{0, PDDL}$ from the original problem $p_0$, thus, the first sub-problem file $p_1$ can be simply formulated by replacing the goal $g_{0, PDDL}$ from the original problem $p_0$ with the first sub-goal $g_{1, PDDL}$ from the sequence $G_{PDDL}$.
+We use an automated task planner to solve the corresponding sub-problems one after another as shown in Algorithm~\ref{alg:iter_plan}.
+It takes the planner $\Pi$, the previously generated PDDL domain file $d$ and problem file $p_0$ with undecomposed goals, and the sequence of PDDL sub-goals $\bm{G}$ as inputs.
+The initial states $\bm{s}_1$ of the first sub-problem $p_1$ are identical to the initial states $\bm{s}_0$ from the original problem $p_0$.
+Thus, $p_1$ can be simply formulated by replacing the undecomposed goal states $\bm{g}_0$ from $p_0$ with the first sub-goal states $\bm{g}_1$ from $\bm{G}$.

-In fact, the final state resulting from the plan's execution of each solvable sub-problem is exactly the initial state of the next sub-problem.
-Therefore, as shown in the for-loop in L. \ref{alg:for_start}-\ref{alg:for_end}, after solving each sub-problem $p$ with the planner $\Pi$ and the domain file $d$, we obtain a sub-plan $\pi'$ and the final state $s'_{PDDL}$ (L. \ref{alg:plan}). $s'_{PDDL}$ will then be assigned to $s_{PDDL}$ for the next sub-problem.
-The following sub-problems can be formulated by replacing the initial state and goal (L. \ref{alg:replace}) and solved in the same way autoregressively until the last sub-problem is solved.
-The final task plan $\pi$ can be obtained by concatenating all sub-plans (L. \ref{alg:concat}).
-The task plans only consist of executable atomic actions.
+The final states resulting from the plan's execution of each solvable sub-problem are, in fact, exactly the initial states of the next sub-problem.
+Therefore, as shown in the for-loop in L. \ref{alg:for_start}-\ref{alg:for_end}, after solving each sub-problem $p$, we obtain a sub-plan $\pi'$ and the resulting final states $\bm{s'}$ (L. \ref{alg:plan}), which will then be assigned to $\bm{s}$ for the next sub-problem.
+The following sub-problems can be solved in the same way autoregressively.
+The final task plan $\pi$ can be obtained by concatenating all sub-plans $\pi'$ (L. \ref{alg:concat}), that only consist of executable actions.